 Yip, this is another early morning leg day activity for your Ubud vaycay!
-The Campuhan Ridgeway was casually mentioned by more than a few people so I figured it deserved to be in my to do list.
+The Campuhan Ridgeway was casually mentioned by more than a few people so I figured it deserved to be on my to-do list.
 The heat at 7:30am was bad enough.
 It genuinely felt like I was wading through thick oven air.
-I can’t imagine what it would have been like to haul yourself.
+I can’t imagine what it would have been like to haul yourself up there any later in the day.
 Even the locals don’t suggest you go from 12-3 but early morning and late afternoon are bang on.

 How to get there